-Stress is a part of our daily lives, and almost everyone, even a school child, faces stress at some stage in their lives.
-However, different people react differently to stress.
+Stress is part of everyday life, and almost everyone—even a school child—faces stress at some stage.
+However, different people react differently.
 The reaction can be emotional or physical.
 Emotional symptoms include anxiety, anger, depression, and sadness.
-However, one of the most common physical symptoms due to stress is the development of a type of skin rash, also known as stress hives or stress rashes.
+One of the most common physical symptoms arising from stress is the development of skin rashes, often called stress hives or stress rashes.

-According to research, about 20% of people experience chronic stress hives and other inflammatory skin disorders due to stress, leading to even more frustration and anger.
+According to research, about 20% of people experience chronic environmental or stress-related urticaria (hives) or other inflammatory skin disorders due to stress, leading to even more frustration and anger.

-This article is entirely based on authentic research with references.
-Below is an in-depth knowledge regarding rashes and stress hives and what remedies can help you treat them when triggered by stress.
+Below is in-depth knowledge about rashes and stress hives, and what remedies can help you treat them when triggered by stress.

 Can Stress Cause Hives or Skin Rashes?

-Usually, the release of strong chemicals such as histamine causes the rashes on the skin.
-Histamine is released primarily in response to various allergies or body conditions in our daily life.
-It could also be a condition of idiopathic urticaria (CIU), or chronic spontaneous urticaria (CSU), which means you have hives that seem to have no direct cause and such hives usually last for 6 weeks or more.
+Usually, the release of strong chemicals such as histamine causes the rash on the skin.
+Histamine is released primarily in response to various allergies or body conditions in daily life.
+It could also be idiopathic urticaria (CIU) or chronic spontaneous urticaria (CSU), which means you have hives that seem to have no direct cause and these hives usually last for 6 weeks or more.

-Though the above factors often lead to the release of chemical histamine, its production is also triggered when the body is under severe stress, resulting in the activation of the immune system.
+Though these factors often lead to histamine release, its production is also triggered when the body is under severe psychological stress, resulting in activation of the immune system.

 The immune response system then signals the brain to release strong chemicals to relax the body, and one of these strong chemicals is histamine, which leads to itching, inflammation and common skin conditions such as rashes or chronic hives.
 So it is not wrong to say that high stress levels can cause skin rashes, and such rashes or skin inflammation are known as stress hives because they occur in response to stress.

-Stress hives or rashes can affect people of any age, but various studies have proven that women are more susceptible to this skin condition than men.
+Stress hives or rashes can affect people of any age, but various studies have shown that women are more susceptible to this skin condition than men.

 What Causes Stress Hives and How To Treat It?

 These rashes don’t last forever.
 Most patients have to live with them for between 1 to 5 years.
-They are also not contagious and can be treated with simple home remedies.
-However, sometimes severe conditions can occur where medical attention becomes necessary.
-There is also no known permanent cure for such chronic hives, but medicine and changes in your lifestyle can help you manage the condition better.
+They are also not contagious and can often be treated with simple home remedies.
+However, sometimes severe conditions occur where medical attention becomes necessary.
+There is also no known permanent cure for chronic hives (CSU), but medicines and lifestyle changes can help you manage the condition better.

-- Apply a cold compress to each affected area one by one.
-Cool compresses refer to some ice cubes in a sealable plastic bag, a frozen towel, sponge, an ice pack or a damp cloth.
-All of them can be used to relieve the itching and pain.
+- Apply a cold compress to each affected area.
+Cold compresses can be ice cubes in a sealable plastic bag, a frozen towel, sponge, ice pack, or damp cloth.
+All help relieve itching and pain.

-- An oatmeal cool bath can also help soothe the itching.
-Using hot water for bathing will tend to aggravate the condition.
+- An oatmeal cool bath can soothe itching.
+Using hot water tends to aggravate the condition.

 If home remedies do not work and the hives get worse, you can also take antihistamines, such as: